 Coronavirus updates from Bancroft

 The safety and well-being of those we serve, our staff and their families are our number one priority.
 During this time of uncertainty related to the Coronavirus, we will utilize our website, email and social media channels for any emerging updates as warranted.
 Bancroft Staff are considered ESSENTIAL Personnel and will be traveling to and from our locations to support the needs of those in our care.
-Bancroft is a life-sustaining organization and is essential to the community.
+Bancroft is a life sustaining organization and is essential to the community.

 Bancroft family members, loved ones, supporters and partners,

 As we continue to monitor Coronavirus in our region, we wanted to keep you updated on the preventative measures being taken and preparations being made here at Bancroft to help keep your loved one healthy.

 We are in constant contact with local and state agencies in NJ, PA and DE to gain insight and best practices as new cases of the virus are reported.
 We are working with program leaders and staff to implement precautionary measures and continue cleanliness education in all locations and group homes.